Updated: 09/12/2019 | September 12, 2019

-Helsinki seems to be off the normal “Scandinavian tourist trail.”
-Most people I know make it to Copenhagen or Stockholm (or sometimes Oslo if they can afford it), but they stop there.
-Helsinki never seems to be on the travel radar of most budget travelers I know.
-I’m not sure why.
-I guess Helsinki just doesn’t get the raving press that other places do.
+Admittedly, Helsinki is off the standard “Scandinavian tourist trail.”
+The city never seems to be on the travel radar of most budget travelers I know.
+It’s a bit out of the way, and the city just doesn’t get the raving press that other places do.

 Which is a shame, because Helsinki was a pleasant surprise for me.

-So with that in mind, here are my suggestions on how to spend them:
+With that in mind, here are my suggestions on how to spend three days in Helsinki:

 Museum of Contemporary Art